Parameter-Efficient Continual Fine-Tuning: A Survey

 \subsection{Core Design Choices of PECFT}

-PECFT often incorporate different design/architectural choices which offer several advantages and trade-offs.
-It is important to understand the impact of the choices that can influence the CL performance when using PEFTs.
-Rather than viewing PECFT methods as isolated techniques for CL, we identify some core design principles based on both empirical evidence from our comparative analysis and theoretical insights from the literature.
+{ PECFT methods adopt a range of architectural and design choices, each introducing distinct advantages and trade-offs.
+Understanding how these choices influence CL performance is therefore essential when applying PEFT techniques.
+Rather than treating PECFT methods as isolated approaches, we distill a set of core design principles informed by both empirical evidence from our comparative analysis and theoretical insights from the literature. }